ranium/laravel-magento-server/README.md

-### Libraries
+### Libraries & Packages
-Following is the list of Libraries and Packages which gets install along with environment setup.
+Following is the list of Libraries & Packages which gets install along with environment setup.

 * [Nginx]
 * [Node]